ITISFoundation/dockerfiles/README.md

 ## GitHub workflow

-This repository defines a custom action `àction-build-and-push` which is responsible for building, testing and pushing images to a registry (defaults to Docker Hub).
+This repository defines a custom action `action-build-and-push` which is responsible for building, testing and pushing images to a registry (defaults to Docker Hub).

 To enable github workflow the following Git Hub secrets must be defined: